Elhameed/aicommits/README.md

 ```sh
 ./install.sh
 ```
-This will install the required Python packages necessary for `aicommit`
+This will install the required Python packages, copy the AI Commit script to your /usr/local/bin directory, and add an alias to your .bashrc file.

 Congratulations!
 You have successfully installed AI Commit on your machine.